getdish/dish/docs/next.md

 # inbox

+- can likely merge all docker intranet apps into one .yml

 - seeing the front of the restaruant in a wide angle shot is so key to intuitively finding a place you've been to !!

 - HASURA_GRAPHQL_JWT_SECRET seems like its just 12346... ? should secure that